WalletConnect/walletconnect-docs/tech-spec.md

 - signal - describes the signal parameters shared by the proposer
 - permissions - permissions requested by the proposer \(default = \["wc_sessionPropose"\]\)
 - ttl - time expected to live the settled pairing sequence \(default = 30 days\)

+If you notice the proposer is identified by a controller boolean.
+When false it means that the proposer will not control the settled pairing which means that it does not update state, upgrade permissions nor is bounded by the permissions.

 ### Pairing Response